 The book report may be the most dreaded elementary classroom assignment of all time.
 The elementary Common Core writing standard for argument includes opinion pieces about books, encouraging many teachers to incorporate some form of literature review rather than worksheets filled with information.

-A regurgative book report is devoid of thought and presents no argument.
+A book report that simply regurgitates facts like who, what, when, is doesn't push student thinking and presents no argument.
 Being assigned such a task is an open invitation to copy and paste a summary from a wiki or even the book’s dust jacket.
 While we can police student work for plagiarism, we can also do much better.

 Making and design doesn't need to be limited to art class or the Maker Lab.
-Making in language arts, with tools like Wixie and Pixie, can produce useful demonstrations of performance that helps you identify and evaluate a student’s comprehension.
+Making in language arts, with tools like Wixie, can produce useful demonstrations of performance that help you identify and evaluate a student’s comprehension.

 Design a new book cover